pwa-builder/pwabuilder-blog/src/docs/ios/ios-faq/ios-faq.md

 This includes [service worker support](https://love2dev.com/blog/apple-ships-service-workers/).

-Our PWA template currently does not support some PWA features like push notifications and app shortcuts.

-We'd be glad to accept PRs to add PWA functionality.
-Our goal is to make this template as close to a full-featured PWA as possible.

 To get a glimpse of general PWA support on iOS, we recommend [Maximiliano Firtman's posts on the subject](https://firt.dev/tags/ios/).

-## Can I use Push Notifications?

-We currently don't support push notifications.
-We have partial support in the platform for enabling push notifications via Firebase, but the code is currently commented out, and PWABuilder has no UI for letting you input your push notification details.

-If Push Notification support is important to you, [upvote this issue](https://github.com/pwa-builder/pwabuilder-ios/issues/6).

 ## How do updates work?